20.4.2022

 Downstream activities:

-However, according to research by our partner, Natwest, 87% of UK SMEs are unaware of their business’s total carbon emissions, despite good intentions.
-Why is there a gap?
-Because assessing, calculating, managing, and reporting carbon emissions is not an easy task.
+Yet despite these benefits, awareness remains low.
+For example, NatWest research found that 87% of UK SMEs are unaware of their total carbon emissions, even though many want to act.
+Why?
+Because assessing, calculating, managing, and reporting carbon emissions is no easy task.

 "We already measure our carbon emissions; but the challenging aspect of this is measuring our Scope 3 emissions.
 Getting carbon emissions information from suppliers is never straightforward.
 Our Scope 3 emissions include inward freight, fabric supply and dying mills and we don’t have the direct relationships needed to assess these emissions accurately.
 At the same time, putting our head in the sand wasn’t an option and Cogo offered us a pathway to start this measurement journey immediately."
 Kylie Matthews of Awwa Period Care